WebOfTrust/keri/docs/Glossary.md

 - key event confirmation service = from the `validator`'s point.

 The separation of promulgation and confirmation into two separate _loci-of-control_, one the controller’s, and the other the validator’s simplifies the interaction space between these two parties.\
-The design principle of separating the loci-of-control between controllers and validators removes one of the major drawbacks of total ordered distributed consensus algorithms, that is, shared governance over the pool of nodes that provide the consensus algorithm.
+The design principle of separating the loci-of-control between controllers and validators removes one of the major drawbacks of total ordered distributed consensus algorithms, that is, shared governance over the pool of nodes that provide the consensus algorithm.\

-The primary purpose of the KA2CE algorithm is to protect the controller’s ability to promulgate the authoritative copy of its key event history despite external attack.
+The primary purpose of the [KA2CE](#keri-agreement-algorithm-for-control-establishment) algorithm is to protect the controller’s ability to promulgate the authoritative copy of its key event history despite external attack.
 This includes maintaining a sufficient degree of availability such that any validator may obtain an authoritative copy on demand.

 ####  MultiCodec
 Is a self-describing multiformat, it wraps other formats with a tiny bit of self-description.
-A multicodec identifier is both a varint and the code identifying data.
+A multicodec identifier is both a varint (variable length integer) and the code identifying data.
 See more at [GitHub Multicodec](https://github.com/multiformats/multicodec)
 Multicodec is an agreed-upon codec table.
 It is designed for use in binary representations, such as keys or identifiers (i.e CID).
 It is then used as a prefix to identify the data that follows.

 #### Namespace